DarkerMatter/EndReset/README.md

 ## Support

-If you encounter any issues while using this plugin, please visit the plugin's website at [https://darkermatter.net](https://darkermatter.net) for support and assistance.
+If you encounter any issues while using this plugin, please visit my discord at [https://darkermatter.net/discord](https://darkermatter.net/discord) for support and assistance.